Law-Business Administration (JD/MBA)

 You’ll learn from expert faculty, including:

-- Business, Commercial and Tax Law: Professor Edward Morse —a scholar on taxation, trade, technology, and regulation, who, prior to joining the Creighton faculty, was a law clerk for Honorable Deanell R. Tacha of the United States Court of Appeals for the Tenth Circuit, and he was associated with the law firm of Sutherland, Asbill & Brennan.
+- Business Law: Professor Edward Morse —a scholar on taxation, trade, technology, and regulation, who, prior to joining the Creighton faculty, was a law clerk for Honorable Deanell R. Tacha of the United States Court of Appeals for the Tenth Circuit, and he was associated with the law firm of Sutherland, Asbill & Brennan.

 - Criminal Law and Procedure: Professor Raneta Lawson Mack —who is widely published on criminal law-related issues, including concealed weapons laws, bias in the criminal justice system, and comparative criminal procedure.